 - 1 cup lard (pure, non-hydrogenated, OR organic Spectrum vegetable shortening)

 - For the Tamale Filling:

-- About 2 pounds cooked (grilled or roasted), shredded chicken, beef or pork roast (or filling of your choice)
+- 2 pounds meat (grilled or roasted, shredded chicken, beef or pork roast, or filling of your choice)

 - 2 large fresh jalapenos, seeded and finely diced (or to taste)